-Good sound quality usually means you’re going to be spending a little more than you want.
-Just take a look at the Focal Clear headphones we recently reviewed that will run you $1,499.
-But every now and then you find something that doesn’t cost too much and sounds great.
-This is one of those times.
-The Beyerdynamic DT 990 Pro headphones might not be the prettiest of cans, but if you can look passed that your ears will be treated to a spa day every time you put these on.
+Good sound quality usually means you’re going to be spending a little more than you want—just glean our list of the best headphones under $1,000 USD.
+But every now and then you find something that doesn’t cost too much and sounds great, and the Beyerdynamic DT 990 Pro is one of those headsets.
+It might not be the prettiest of cans, but if you can look past that, you’ll find something new to enjoy from your favorite tracks.

 Whether you’re a professional or a secret goth, black just looks cool

 But let’s end this section on another positive because toughness aside, I love how Beyerdynamic designed this headset.
 It’s all-black which is already a plus in my book because whether you’re a professional or a secret goth, black just looks cool.
 The only accent of color is the name of the headphones (which I can do without but isn’t a deal breaker) and the gray memory foam ear pads which you can see from the outside of the open-back design.
 Again, adding the perfect bit of flashiness to the minimal design.